ajagannathan/CS373_AI_for_Robotics/README.md

 # AI for Robotics

-This repository contains projects and implementation based on localization and tracking algorithms such as:
+This repository contains projects and implementation based on localization, path planning and tracking algorithms for robot motion.

+The following algorithms have been implemented using Python 3

 1. Kalman filters

-...more algorithms to be added
+2. Particle filters
+3. A\* search algorithm
+4. Search by Dynamic programming